react-boilerplate/react-boilerplate/README.md

 # React.js Boilerplate

-Quick setup for new React.js projects utilizing the Flux application architecture.
+Quick setup for new React.js projects utilizing the Redux application architecture.
 It uses the Grunt task runner for PostCSS and browserify, which compile and minify all the CSS and JS automatically when you change something.

 To deploy the app, all you need to upload is `index.html`, `js/bundle.min.js` and `css/compiled.css`.